pegasus-isi/pegasus-olcf-kubernetes/README.md

 or

-Step 2b: Start a new build in case the Dockerfile has been updated
+Step 3b: Start a new build in case the Dockerfile has been updated
 -------------------------------------------------------------------
 ```
 oc start-build pegasus-olcf --from-file=Docker/Dockerfile
 ```

-Step 3: Start a Kubernetes pod with Titan access
+Step 4: Start a Kubernetes pod with Titan access
 --------------------------------------------------
 ```
 oc create -f Specs/pegasus-submit.yml
 ```

-Step 4: Get an interactive shell
+Step 5: Get an interactive shell
 --------------------------------------------------
 ```
 oc rsh pegasus-submit
 ```

-Step 5: Start HTCondor
+Step 6: Start HTCondor
 --------------------------------------------------
 ```
 condor_master #Execute this in the interactive shell
 ```

-Step 6: Change to your designated HOME Dir
+Step 7: Change to your designated HOME DIR
 --------------------------------------------------
 ```
 cd $HOME #Execute this in the interactive shell